krrishnarraj/pocl-android-prebuilts/README.md

 pocl-android-prebuilts
 ======================

-prebuilt libraries required to build android version of pocl [EMPTY]
+Contains prebuilt libraries that is required to build android version of pocl